ktye/uni/README.md

 # uni
 replace tex symbols with unicode characters

-Program uni translates tex-escaped text to unicode
+Uni translates tex-escaped text to unicode.
-The program prints a line of translated text for each input argument to stdout.
+The program prints a line of translated text for each input argument to stdout or translates a stream from stdin.

-If no arguments are given, it reads lines from stdin.
 Line endings and missing final newline from stdin are preserved.

 Uni translates only known patterns.
-Unrecognized patterns such as \n are printed as is.
+Unrecognized patterns such as \n are printed unchanged.

 Examples:
 ```